Most founders have one dimension holding everything else back. The SPRINT finds it and names it — so you know exactly what to fix first.

 "We have great first calls but deals go quiet after.
 We follow up and get nothing."

-Can you articulate the buyer's problem more precisely than the buyer can — and identify not just the pain, but the reason they must act now?
+Can you articulate the buyer's problem more precisely than the buyer can, identifying not just the pain, but the reason they must act now?
 Generic problem statements produce curious prospects.
 Specific ones, anchored to a trigger event, produce committed buyers.
 "What's changed to make solving this now essential?" is the question that separates the two.

 "Buyers get it but don't feel urgency.
 They say they'll circle back next quarter — and mean it."

 What specific, observable outcome does a buyer get, and when?
-Vague value propositions — "improve efficiency," "reduce friction," "accelerate growth" — create curious prospects.
+Vague value propositions like "improve efficiency," "reduce friction," or "accelerate growth" create curious prospects.
 Specific, time-bound results create committed buyers.
 The test: can your buyer describe the outcome to their board without you in the room?

 "Our champions love us but can't get internal approval.
 The deal stalls when we're not in the room."

-The real friction in 2026 is buyer fear — AI hallucinating, data corrupted, workflows breaking in front of leadership.
+Can you answer the risk question before the buyer raises it?
+The real friction in 2026 is buyer fear: AI hallucinating, data corrupted, workflows breaking in front of leadership.
 Buyers who engage enthusiastically often go quiet not because they stopped believing in the product, but because someone upstream raised a risk they couldn't answer.
 Founders who address this before the buyer asks win late-stage deals.

 "We get to the end of the cycle and someone raises a security or integration concern that kills the deal."